kenoharada/nano-codex/Guideline.md

 - Compare each new Python module with its TypeScript counterpart to ensure feature parity.
 - Keep commits small and run tests often.

+## 6. CLI Workflow Reference

+If you want to see how a task flows through the existing TypeScript implementation of the Codex CLI, check out [`workflow.md`](codex-old/workflow.md).
+It walks through what happens after you launch `codex` with a prompt: from loading configuration, creating the `AgentLoop`, streaming responses from the OpenAI API and executing shell commands, all the way to writing the rollout log.

 ---

 This guideline provides one possible path for porting the Codex CLI to Python.
 Feel free to adjust the structure and libraries to match your preferences or project requirements.